gamemann/XDP-Firewall/README.md

 If you have issues on Ubuntu 20.04 or earlier, please refer to the reply on [this](https://github.com/gamemann/XDP-Firewall/issues/41#issuecomment-1758701008) issue.

 Basically, Clang/LLVM 12 or above is required and I'd recommend running Linux kernel 5.3 or above.

+### Will you make this firewall stateful?
+At this time, there are no plans to make this firewall stateful.
+There is a chance I may make a separate firewall with basic connection tracking, but I have no ETA on that and haven't started its development.
+With that said, I cannot share code for things like layer-7 filters or a full TCP proxy with SYN cookies support.

 ## 🌟 My Other XDP Projects
 I just wanted to share other open source projects I've made which also utilize XDP (or AF_XDP sockets) for those interested.
 I hope code from these other projects help programmers trying to utilize XDP in their own projects!